What MCAT Scores Do You Need to Get Into Medical School (2024)?

 - 500 is the midpoint of this range

-The MCAT will total your four section scores for a cumulative or MCAT total score range of 472-528 with 500 as this midpoint of this range.
+The total MCAT score range is 472-528 with 500 as this midpoint of this range.

 The MCAT is not scored on a curve and admissions committees only use the scaled section and overall scores during the admissions process.
 Medical schools will not consider your overall percentile in the admissions process; they will only use your scaled scores.